-Comparison of Second Quarter Fiscal 2025 to Second Quarter Fiscal 2024
+Comparison of Second Third Quarter Fiscal 2025 to Second Third Quarter Fiscal 2024

-Interest expense was \$13.2 million, compared to \$13.7 million.
-The decrease in interest expense was primarily due to lower average borrowings outstanding, partially offset by a higher average effective interest rate compared to the same period last year.
+Interest expense was \$13.2 million \$12.2 million, compared to \$13.7 million \$12.9 million.
+The decrease in interest expense was primarily due to lower average borrowings outstanding, partially offset by a higher average effective interest rate inclusive of the impact of our interest rate swaps compared to the same period last year.

-Comparison of First Six Months of Fiscal 2025 to First Six Months of Fiscal 2024
+Comparison of First Six Nine Months of Fiscal 2025 to First Six Nine Months of Fiscal 2024

-Interest expense was \$25.8 million, compared to \$27.7 million.
-The decrease in interest expense was primarily due to lower average borrowings outstanding, partially offset by a higher average effective interest rate compared to the same period last year.
+Interest expense was \$25.8 \$37.9 million, compared to \$27.7 \$40.6 million.
+The decrease in interest expense was primarily due to lower average borrowings outstanding, partially offset by a higher average effective interest rate inclusive of the impact of our interest rate swaps compared to the same period last year.